pinax/django-mailer/README.rst

 Advanced usage
 --------------

-If you want more control over how this lib is executed, you can use the settings above:
+If you want more control over how this lib is executed, you can use the following settings:

 * MAILER_ASYNC_SEND
     * Default: False